artikosamodra/Artiko-CV/README.md

 # Artiko F Samodra

+Hi, this is my GitHub portfolio dedicated to showcasing my work since I graduated with a bachelor's degree in computer science in July 2023 until now.
 I am a Fullstack Developer.
 I am also an enthusiastic supporter of augmented reality technology.
 I have worked on multiple projects involving Android apps, diverse games, and augmented reality apps.
 Currently, I am immersing myself in the role of a backend developer.
 It's a pleasure to meet you!

 ![Art's GitHub stats](https://github-readme-stats.vercel.app/api?username=artikosamodra&count_private=true&show_icons=true&theme=radical)